section-engineering-education/engineering-education/content/articles/how-to-perform-logging-for-golang-applications/index.md

 - fmt - [fmt](https://pkg.go.dev/fmt) can be used to print code executions such as variables, errors, and functions.
 It uses the `fmt.Printf` to print logs in your application, just like the log module.
 - Context -  [context](https://docs.newrelic.com/docs/logs/logs-context/configure-logs-context-go/) is a native log management module for Go.
 Check this [guide and get started using context](<https://www.cockroachlabs.com/blog/enriching-log-messages-using-go-contexts/>) to control log messages for your application.

-Apart from these amazing native libraries, the Go ecosystem has diffrent third-party and open-source libraries that you can still choose to use for log management.
+Apart from these amazing native libraries, the Go ecosystem has different third-party and open-source libraries that you can still choose to use for log management.
 They include:

-- Zap - [Zap](https://pkg.go.dev/go.uber.org/zap#section-readme) is a structured and leveled logging package for Go applications.
+- [Zap](https://pkg.go.dev/go.uber.org/zap#section-readme) is a structured and leveled logging package for Go applications.
 Its main core is to produce fast logging middleware by avoiding serialization overheads.
-- Zerolog - [Zerolog](https://github.com/rs/zerolog) provides loggers that have JSON output.
+- [Zerolog](https://github.com/rs/zerolog) provides loggers that have JSON output.
-- Logrus - [Logrus](https://github.com/sirupsen/logrus) provides structured loggers that are compatible with native/standard libraries such as a log to help you scale logging processes.
+- [Logrus](https://github.com/sirupsen/logrus) provides structured loggers that are compatible with native/standard libraries such as a log to help you scale logging processes.
-- Apex/log - [apex/log](https://github.com/sirupsen/logrus) is inspired by Logrus.
+- [Apex/log](https://github.com/sirupsen/logrus) is inspired by Logrus.
 It adds more [handlers](https://pkg.go.dev/github.com/apex/log?utm_source=godoc#Handler) to Logrus to handle log events.
 This [handlers includes](https://github.com/apex/log#handlers) text colored output, JSON handler output, CLI output, level filter handler, etc

 Chick this guide to [learn and compare](https://blog.logrocket.com/five-structured-logging-packages-for-go/) which of the package features best fits your log structures.